Foehammer82/tech-terrarium/README.md

 ## TODO

 - [x] set up a mkdocs site to document the terrarium
-- [ ] add pre-commit checks to the project
+- [x] add pre-commit checks to the project
-- [ ] set up the FastAPI to utilize redis caching so that we can see data moving into redis and then utilize that data elsewhere
 - [x] set up a project homepage using [Homepage](https://github.com/gethomepage/homepage) or something similar to make a single point of entry for all the services in the Terrarium.
 - [ ] Kafka Connectors